storm-devs/storm-engine/kb/0002-scripting-overview.md

 ### Entities and Layers

 The game logic operates on the concepts of "entities".
-These are the objects which have a shape the compiler expects.
-It can be tangible things like sea, weather, grass, characters, but also intangible things like battle interface or sea AI.
+These are the objects from which compiler can expect some specific attributes.
+The entities may be tangible like sea, weather, grass, characters, but also intangible like battle interface or sea AI.

 For more information on entities, check out [this article](0004-entities.md).